 If you are dealing with slow internet speeds and buffering issues, you may just need to power cycle your modem.
 This means to unplug the power cord from your internet modem for 30 seconds before powering it back up.
 This is common maintenance for internet modem.

-When supported customers contact us for troubleshooting, a speed test is a very first thing we will check because must of the time it’s the cause of the problem.
+When supported customers contact us for troubleshooting, a speed test is often the very first thing we will check because most of the time it’s the cause of the problem.